divmain/intergenerator/README.md

 ## intergenerator

 `intergenerator` is a code and source-map generator for Babel AST.
-For specifically, in _only_ generates minified code.
+Specifically, it _only_ generates minified code.
 This, along with a handful of other trade-offs, has allowed for improved performance characteristics compared to `babel-generator` itself.

 At present, this library only supports ES5 code.
 An error will be thrown if any unexpected node types are encountered.